Jamie Thomas: "Leap of Faith"

-The Zero video Thrill of it all featured Thomas's attempt at what would be coined "The Leap of Faith" (an "ollie melon" over a handrail and down an 18-foot, 8-inch drop).
-The location of the "leap" was the Point Loma High School in San Diego.
+The Zero video Thrill of It All featured Thomas's attempt at what would be coined "The Leap of Faith" (an "ollie melon" over a handrail and down an 14-foot, 3-inch drop).
+The location of the "leap" was Point Loma High School in San Diego.
 Although Thomas did not successfully land the trick, his attempt garnered notoriety.

 Sponsors

 Thomas is sponsored by Zero skateboards, STRAYE footwear, Thunder trucks, Spitfire wheels, Bones Swiss, Mob Grip, olloclip, Active Ride Shop, and Official headwear.

 Business career

 In 1996, Thomas started Zero Skateboards through skateboard distributor Tum Yeto.
 In 2003, Thomas started the skate footwear brand Fallen Footwear.
 In 2006, Thomas won a regional "Entrepreneur of the Year" award from business leaders Ernst & Young.

-In a June 2014 interview with the Jenkem online publication, Thomas explained that the Dwindle Distribution skateboard company - responsible for the Enjoi, Blind Skateboards, Almost Skateboards, Darkstar, and Cliché Skateboards brands - will take over "the sales, finance, production, and distribution aspects" of the Zero brand, without citing a time-frame.
+In a June 2014 interview with the Jenkem online publication, Thomas explained that the Dwindle Distribution skateboard company—responsible for the Enjoi, Blind Skateboards, Almost Skateboards, Darkstar and Cliché Skateboards brands—will take over "the sales, finance, production and distribution aspects" of the Zero brand, without citing a time frame.
 Thomas further explained that the Zero employees will remain independent and will focus on "the team, marketing and creative aspects" of the brand.
 On June 27, 2014, two-time Thrasher magazine Skater of the Year Chris Cole (perhaps the brand's top pro at the time) announced his departure from Zero on the social media platform Instagram, without a corresponding reason; however, a reply from the Zero Instagram account thanked Cole for his "loyalty & dedication".

 Thomas explained in a June 24, 2014, interview with the Active brand's online media channel that core skateboard brands will need to remain authentic to survive in the marketplace.
 He also revealed that he continues to enjoy the process of working in collaboration with sponsors and companies on projects, and recommended skateboarding projects to the audience for motivational benefits.

 In 2017, Thomas announced on Instagram that he would be joining a new footwear brand called STRAYE footwear, alongside Chad Muska and Antwuan Dixon.

 Thomas announced on April 24, 2019, that he sold his collectible skateboard business, Garage Days Collection, to a collector.
 Garage Days Collection sued the collector, Florida resident and attorney Matthew R. Wendler, in the San Diego County Superior Court a month later, on May 24, 2019.
 Two days later, Wendler sued Thomas and Garage Days Collection in the U.S. District Court for the Southern District of Florida.
 The California case was pending before the Honorable Janis L. Sammartino, and the Florida case was pending before the Honorable Roy K. Altman.
 The parties amicably resolved the matters in early 2020.